Social Campaigns in Vulnerable Populations

-Joint work with Alexandra Avdeenko (World Bank), Luc Behaghel (Paris School of Economics, INRAE), Esther Duflo (Massachussets Institute of Technology), Andreas Ette (Federal Institute for Population Research), Yagan Hazard (Collegio Alberto), Alexander Moldavski (ZI Mannheim), Nicolas Rüsch (Ulm University), and C. Katharina Spiess (Federal Institute for Population Research).
+Joint work with Alexandra Avdeenko (World Bank), Luc Behaghel (Paris School of Economics, INRAE), Esther Duflo (University of Zurich, Massachussets Institute of Technology), Andreas Ette (Federal Institute for Population Research), Yagan Hazard (Collegio Alberto), Alexander Moldavski (ZI Mannheim), Nicolas Rüsch (Ulm University), and C. Katharina Spiess (Federal Institute for Population Research).

 The interventions and experiment are carried out in partnership with established institutions in Germany.
 Extensions to other countries may be possible at a later date.